leoseg/Display-PredictIt-Data-Webpage/README.md

 # Display-PredictIt-Data-Webpage
-Webapplication project which displays the data collected by my other project predictit-stream.
+Webapplication project which displays the data collected by my other project PredictitDataProcessing.
 The page is hosted with google cloud and available at:

 https.webpage.de